DrHughHarvey/gpt3_radreports/README.md

 In keeping with the recent trend towards a more patient-focussed model of healthcare, and increasing appetite for digital tools to enable and empower both physicians and patients, this project aims to bridge the 'language' barrier that lies between radiologists and patients by using the powerful natural language capabilities of GPT3.

-The project is in three parts:
+The tool is loaded in three parts:
 1. Set up the API configuration in a virtual environment
-1. Create a training pathway to 'prime' GPT3 for the specific task
+1. Load a web interface to allow user input and visualisation of the output
-1. Build a web interface to allow user input and visualisation of the output
+1. 'Prime' GPT3 for the specific task using examples

-## Building the system
+## How to run gpt3_radreports

 ### Set up the API configuration in a virtual environment